hilbix/tino/howto/vpn/fastestvpn.md

 I note it here because many of the things were not able to see before my purchase.

 > I am OK with what I got.
 Because I did not expect much for barely the price of a dinner for two.

+## TL;DR

+- Cheap lifetime plan includes 10 devices (if you get the discount)
+- Has only a handful servers
+- Offers only a few protocols, but these work with standard clients (so no special app needed)
+- Uses plain username/password for authentication of clients (no tokens)
+- Works with OpenVPN UDP (other protocols not tested)
+- No port mapping
+- No hole punching (for things like WebRTC)
+- Download speed can reach my wire speed (100 MBit/s, but this was not thoroghly tested)

+Untested:

+- Security of the used algorithms
+- Real speed
+- Availability
+- Stability
+- Geo presence

 ## Lifetime?